badele/nix-homelab/README.md

 The main roles used in this home lab

-This list generated with `inv docs.all-pages` command
+This list generated with `just doc-update` command

 [comment]: (>>ROLES)